 Khiri Travel Myanmar has developed an excursion that allows your clients to visit the Sanctuary’s ranger station and learn more about the Burmese star tortoise.
 A unique part of this visit is a walk with the rangers through the forest, carrying a tracking device to locate some of the tortoises in their natural habitat.

 The walk then continues on to the breeding center where visitors can also help feed the tortoises and see how they are kept, before their reintroduction into the wild.
 To complete the tour and understand how the whole system works, visitors are then taken to the baby tortoise pens for a glimpse of these tiny creatures.

 After visiting Minzontaung Wildlife Sanctuary we drive to Pakkoku on the Irrawaddy River, where a private boat is waiting.
 We then take a leisurely cruise down river while lunch is served on board.
 The boat stops at Kyauk Gu Ohnmin cave temple, which is rarely seen by foreign visitors.
 We then sail on for another leisurely 1.5 hours to Bagan with an open bar on board, while watching the golden orb of the sun going down behind the hills to the west.

-For more interesting and authentic experience to explore, please contact [email protected] or information in yellow form below.
+For more interesting and authentic experience to explore, please contact [email protected].